ts-defold/tsd-template/README.md

 - Use `npm run build` to just compile your ts, sans watcher

 ## Installation
-1. Fork this tempalte or use [degit](https://www.npmjs.com/package/degit) to download the template locally
+1. Fork this template or use [degit](https://www.npmjs.com/package/degit) to download the template locally
 ```bash
 npx degit @ts-defold/tsd-template --force
 ```